API Testing Tool Katalon Studio Review:

 Select Object Repository => New => Web Service Request to create a new request.

-In the ‘Create New Web Service Request’ dialog, enter Name, Request Type, URL, and Description to create a request.
+In the “Create New Web Service Request” dialogue, enter the Name, Request Type, URL, and Description to create a request.
 You can choose either RESTful or SOAP request types.

 Click OK.
-The following screen will be shown to allow more request details to be specified.
+The following screen will be shown to allow for more requested details to be specified.

 #1) Request Method